JeffreyPanotes/post-install-config/README.md

 </p>

 Now we will create and configure agents /workers.
 On the agents tab click and add new.
+For this purpose we will add two Agents with differant profiles.The first Agent is Jane who is a Supreme Admin and has acess to all as an Admin.
 On account fill out first and last name as well as a email addresse.
 Now create a user name and set password.
 Once you choose a password uncheck cange at next login.